 There are a lot of myths about poison ivy/oak, and I’ve listed my top seven here.

 Myth 1: The fluid inside the pustules is contagious.
 This is FALSE.
 What is contagious is the sticky urushiol oil.
 The fluid from the pustules is just serous fluid from your body and it is harmless.
-The oil can stick to your skin, your dog, your walking stick or your shoes, and it “sticks around” until it is washed off with lots of soap.
+The oil, on the other hand, can stick to your skin, your dog, your walking stick or your shoes.
+It “sticks around” until it is washed off with lots of soap.
 If it is on your skin in one place and you scratch there, then touch somewhere else, you have just introduced the toxin to a new location and unless you wash it off you can look forward to a nice itch starting in about a day.

 Myth 2: You have to go get steroids to treat poison ivy.
 Not so, in fact corticosteroid drugs like prednisone have some nasty side effects and should only be used under doctor’s orders.
 Most of the time the rash is not so severe and will go away on its own given removal of the toxin and time.
 After you wash off the urushiol you just need to keep your sanity while the rash runs its itchy course, which takes about a week.
 You can reduce the immune response that causes the dermatitis by taking lots of vitamin C. If the itch keeps you from sleeping you can take an anti-histamine, but don’t take these every night longterm because they also contribute to dementia.

 If it makes you feel any better, you can temporarily kill the itch with cold water.
 After you’ve scrubbed it with hot soapy water, chill the rash with the coldest water you can get from the tap.
 After you cool the affected skin, don’t touch it, and it won’t itch for a while.